-- Criminal Procedure (4 credits)

 - Advanced Criminal Procedure

-- Evidence

-- Advanced Evidence

 - Criminal Justice Lawyering

-- Criminal Pretrial Practice
+- Criminal Pretrial Practice/Advocacy

-- Criminal Trial Practice
+- Criminal Trial Practice/Advocacy

 Students will also be required to complete 300 hours of related field work, and attend a related CJCP workshop that will meet for 14 hours over their final year of law school.
 The field work can consist of any combination of externship hours, pro bono work, or paid employment in an approved criminal justice placement.